 Age-related macular degeneration, or AMD, is a common eye condition and a leading cause of vision loss among people age 50 and older.
 Wet AMD is a form of "late stage" AMD and is also called neovascular AMD.
 In wet AMD, abnormal blood vessels grow underneath the retina.
 These vessels can leak fluid and blood, which may lead to swelling and damage of the macula causing vision loss.
 With wet AMD, abnormally high levels of VEGF are secreted in the eyes.
 VEGF is a protein that promotes the growth of new abnormal blood vessels.
 Anti-VEGF injection therapy blocks this growth.
 Since the advent of anti-VEGF therapy, it has become the standard of care treatment option within the retina community, globally.
 Wet AMD is a significant disease worldwide, with an estimated prevalence of over 2.9 million patients diagnosed in the United States, European countries and Japan alone in 2020 (GlobalData).
-Although bevacizumab is not currently FDA-approved for use in treating wet AMD, it is believed that bevacizumab currently accounts for at least 50% of all wet AMD intravitreal injections in the United States, where Avastin is repackaged through compounding pharmacies and prescribed off-label.
+Although bevacizumab is not currently FDA-approved for use in treating wet AMD, in the United States, approximately 66.3% of new patient starts are off-label repackaged bevacizumab (ASRS 2022 Membership Survey Presented at ASRS NY 2022).
+Similarly, despite not being EMA-approved, bevacizumab is commonly utilized in the treatment of wet AMD in Europe.
+There is variability across European countries but in some markets it is believed that up to 80% of all wet AMD intravitreal injections are with bevacizumab.
 If approved, we believe ONS-5010 has potential to mitigate risks associated with off-label repackaging of bevacizumab including, but not limited to, variability in potency, safety and sterility adverse events and syringe-related adverse events.